Jrk373/VBP_ValidationModel/README.md

 6/1/23 - Updated name "VBPValidationModel" to "VBPValidationReport" - JRK
 6/1/23 - Migrated project to "C:\Users\RyanK\OneDrive - The NARBHA Institute\Documents - Data Force\Projects\VBPValidationModel_FUH"
-6/1/23 - transitioned report to quarto document
+6/1/23 - transitioned report to quarto document 7/27/23 - Updated for July Report

+Step-by-step
+1. Open R project
+2. Update dates using VBP Quality Roster
+3. Run code to test
+4. Render Quarto document
+5. Capy results from VBPMeasurementVaildation folder to a new folder with a date, like VBPMeasurementValidation_Complete_YYYY-MM-DD
+6. Copy renderred html to the same folder